biolink/biolink-model/docs/PairwiseInteractionAssociation.md

----
-parent: Mixins
-title: biolink:PairwiseInteractionAssociation
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: PairwiseInteractionAssociation
+# Type: pairwise interaction association

 An interaction at the molecular level between two physical entities